SilkRose/Pony/stories/twilights-forest/twilights-forest.md

 Still she walked, passing through trees as faces passed through her memories.
 A tall, hearty redwood.
 The dense green leaves of a rowan.
 A short, thorny hawthorn.
 Each a name, a face, a memory.
 A tear once shed.

-Finally, after days of travel through millenia of memories, Twilight found a clearing.
+Finally, after days of travel through millennia of memories, Twilight found a clearing.
 She had reached her destination.

 The sunlight blinded her after so much time spent in deep forest.
 On a small hill a spade sat driven into the earth.
 Magically protected from time and the elements, the shovel stood as a marker, a beacon, ready for it's inevitable duty.